BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 ---
 layout: post
-title: "Sticky Grid Collection View: Implementing From Scratch"
+title: "Collection View with Sticky Rows and Columns: Step by Step Tutorial"
 permalink: /sticky-grid-collection-view/
 share-img: "/img/sticky-grid-collection-view/share.png"
 ---

-In this article you will learn how to implement collection that has sticky rows and columns, and supports both vertical and horizontal scrolling using Swift.
+In this article you will learn how to implement collection view that has sticky rows and columns, and supports both vertical and horizontal scrolling using Swift.

 ### Introduction

 Collection view lends itself to managing ordered data items and displaying them using configurable layouts.
-It is arguably the most flexible control in iOS: tables grids, pages, you name it — literally any user interface control can be implemented using collection views.
+It is arguably the most flexible control in iOS: tables, grids, pages, you name it — literally any control can be implemented by means of collection views.

 Such a high level of customization is achieved primarily by decoupling presentation, positioning and event-handling responsibilities.
-Here are the key actors along with their roles:
+Here are the key actors of `UICollectionView` along with their roles:

 - `UICollectionViewDataSource` — is responsible for providing the data and views to be rendered by the collection view.
 - `UICollectionViewDelegate` — allows to control selection events.